-It is with pride and pleasure that the American Chemical Society’s Division of Polymeric Materials: Science and Engineering (PMSE) seeks nominations for the 2016 Roy W. Tess Award in Coatings.
+It is with pride and pleasure that the American Chemical Society’s Division of Polymeric Materials: Science and Engineering (PMSE) seeks nominations for the 2017 Roy W. Tess Award in Coatings.
 This major award, which recognizes outstanding individual achievements and note-worthy contributions to coatings science, technology and engineering, confirms PMSE’s long-standing and continuing support and dedication to excellence in the science, technology and engineering of coatings.
 The Tess Award consists of $3,000 and an engraved plaque and is presented at the Fall ACS Meeting in conjunction with a symposium and an evening reception in honor of the recipient and other award winners during the ACS meeting.
-In 2015 the twenty-ninth Tess Award is scheduled to be presented to Dr. Jamil Baghdachi (Eastern Michigan University) in Boston, MA.
-The Tess Award Committee is chaired by Dr. Theodore Provder, Distinguished members of the Nominating Committee are:
+In 2016, the thirtieth Tess Award is scheduled to be presented to Dr. Mark Soucek (University of Akron) in Philadelphia, PA.
+The Tess Award Committee is chaired by Dr. Theodore Provder, and distinguished members of the Nominating Committee are:

 Dr. Deep Bhattacharya – Eastman chemical company

 Dr. Mark Nichols – Ford Motor Company

 Dr. Li-Piin Sung – National Institute of Standards and Technology

 Nominations are welcome from all sectors of industry, government and academia.
 A form is available from the Chair listing the preferred contents and format for a nomination.
 Please forward all 2017 nominations by September 1, 2016 to the Chair at Polymers and Coatings Consultants, 5645A Emerald Ridge Parkway, Solon, Ohio 44139,